xrrocha/sdynamic/README.md

 ## Why on Earth? ##

-Yeah!
+Yeah, why?
 And what about type-safety? ;-)

 Like many such small utilities, ```SDynamic``` was born of a personal itch to scratch.
 I've needed to write numerous unit tests requiring lots of structured (but otherwise *volatile*) data.
 Creating case classes nesting other case classes and